jwarykowski/z-challenge/README.md

 ## Approach
 Please see my approach for each section below.

+### Code style

+To keep a consistent code style I've used `prettier` from the command line to format all files within the src folder.
+I've used the default rules.

 ### Components
 I've broken out the feature into a number of different components and they appear in the `src/components` folder.
 Some of these components are high level styled components which are then extended in other components to permit reuse.

-The functional areas of the feature are broken out in to two main components:
+The functional areas of the feature are broken out in to the following
+components:

 * RoleList
   * RoleListItem